sclabs/iceflow/README.md

    tensors being printed to the command line.
 We plan to extend this to allow specification of an arbitrary Python function that takes the prediction results (arrays) as input.
- - Currently, there is no easy way to use IceFlow to inject a properly-restored Estimator into arbitrary Python code.
-We plan to add a Python API to IceFlow in the near future.
  - Currently, performing validation every so often during training is very awkward.
 We are awaiting the return of [ValidationMonitor](https://www.tensorflow.org/get_started/monitors#configuring_a_validationmonitor_for_streaming_evaluation) from its banishment in the desert of deprecation (and following